Supply Chain Issues: 'There Really Are Problems Everywhere,' Even For Small Companies

-(CBS Baltimore) — Why are grocery store shelves always partly empty?
+(CBS Baltimore) — Why are store shelves always half empty?
 Why do deliveries take so much longer than they used to?
-Why is everything more expensive?
-The short answer to all of these questions and others is supply chain issues.
-The long answer, explaining U.S. and global supply chain issues in 2021, is not that simple.
+Why is everything more expensive lately?
+The short answer is supply chain issues.
+The long answer, explaining the various problems affecting the global network that transports goods from producers to your door, is not that simple.

 It goes without saying that the once-in-a-lifetime COVID pandemic has exacerbated existing problems.
-That includes a shortage of workers along the path that products take from the factory to a consumer’s doorstep, creating multiple bottlenecks in a system that depends on timeliness to function.
-And that’s happened just as demand drastically increased for those products.READ MORE: Supreme Court Declines To Block Maine Vaccine Mandate
+That includes a shortage of workers along the path that products take from the factory to consumers, creating multiple bottlenecks in a system that depends on timeliness to function.
+And this has happened just as demand drastically increased for those products.READ MORE: Massachusetts Reports 1,066 New COVID Cases, 25 Additional Deaths

 Even this more complicated explanation doesn’t fully spell out why consumers can’t buy what they want when they want.
-That’s because there are no easy answers and no easy fixes.
+That’s because there are no easy answers and no quick fixes.

 What Is The Supply Chain?